-(f) Post Retirement Medical Obligations
+1.15.1 Post Retirement Medical Obligations

 The Municipality provides post-retirement medical benefits by subsidizing the medical aid contributions of certain retired staff according to the rules of the medical aid funds.
-Council pays 60% as contribution and the remaining 40% are paid by the members.
+Council pays 70% as contribution and the remaining 30% is paid by the members.
 The entitlement to these benefits is usually conditional on the employee remaining in service up to retirement age and the completion of a minimum service period.
-The present value of the defined benefit liability is actuarially determined in accordance with GRAP 25 - Employee benefits (using a discount rate applicable to high quality government bonds).
+The present value of the defined benefit liability is actuarially determined in accordance with GRAP 25 - "Employee Benefits" (using a discount rate applicable to high quality government bonds).
 The plan is unfunded.

-These contributions are charged to the Statement of Financial Performance when employees have rendered the service entitling them to the contribution.
+These contributions are recognised in the Statement of Financial Performance when employees have rendered the service entitling them to the contribution.
 The liability was calculated by means of the projected unit credit actuarial valuation method.
 The liability in respect of current pensioners is regarded as fully accrued, and is therefore not split between a past (or accrued) and future in-service element.
-The liability is recognised at the fair value of the obligation.
-Payments made by the Municipality are set-off against the liability, including notional interest, resulting from the valuation by the actuaries and are charged against the Statement of Financial Performance as employee benefits upon valuation.
+The liability is recognised at the present value of the defined benefit obligation at the reporting date, minus the fair value at the reporting date of plan assets (if any) out of which the obligations are to be settled directly, plus any liability that may arise as a result of a minimum funding requirements.
+Payments made by the Municipality are set-off against the liability, including notional interest, resulting from the valuation by the actuaries and are recognised in the Statement of Financial Performance as employee benefits upon valuation.

-Actuarial gains and losses arising from the experience adjustments and changes in actuarial assumptions, is charged or credited to the Statement of Financial Performance in the period that it occurs.
-These obligations are valued periodically by independent qualified actuaries.
+Actuarial gains and losses arising from the experience adjustments and changes in actuarial assumptions, is recognised in the Statement of Financial Performance in the period that it occurs.
+These obligations are valued annually by independent qualified actuaries.